Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

-We define group completion as in the $G$-space example.
+\autoref{ass3} works as for $G$-spaces.
+We also define group completion as for $G$-spaces.
 The definition now is for $E_{\infty}$ $G$-spaces and is the same as for $E_V$-$G$-spaces: it is given by homological group completion on $H$-fixed point spaces for $H\subset G$.
-From here it is implicit or explicit in \cite{GM3} that Assumptions \ref{ass4}, \ref{ass5} and \ref{ass6} hold.
+From here it is implicit or explicit in \cite{GM3} that Assumptions \ref{ass4} and \ref{ass5} hold.

 \begin{thm} For $E_{\infty}$ $G$-spaces $Y$, the unit $\et_{\bC}$ induces a group completion and therefore a $\bC$-group completion

 and any connective $G$-spectrum $E$ is equivalent to $\SI^{\infty}_{\bC} \OM^{\infty}_{\bC} E$. \end{thm}